angelacorte/presentation-2024-dsrt-phd-symposium/content/_index.md

 {{% multicol %}}

 {{% col class="col-md-8" %}}
-This work demonstrates that the technology used within a tool affects program execution time.
+This work demonstrates that the **technology used within a tool affects program execution time**.

 ### Future works

-- Further enhancing for efficient and faster execution across various platforms;
+- **Further enhancing** for efficient and faster execution across various platforms;
-- Create a standard library of aggregate building blocks;
+- Create a **standard library** of aggregate building blocks;
-- Exploit the tool to the concept of "collective operating systems".
+- Exploit the tool to the concept of "**collective operating systems**".

 {{% /col %}}